-War memorial by Bashka Paeff dedicated in Kittery, ME
+War memorial by Bashka Paeff dedicated in Kittery, Maine

 On May 31, 1926, a bas-relief bronze and granite memorial to the sailors and soldiers from Maine who died in World War I was dedicated in the coastal town of Kittery.
 It depicted a woman fiercely protecting her child, a dramatic departure from most war memorials that feature soldiers and guns.
 The sculptor was Bashka Paeff, a Jewish woman, whose family had emigrated from Russia to escape the pogroms.

 Born in 1893, she grew up in Boston’s crowded North End.
-She studied at the Massachusetts Normal Art School, the Boston Museum School, and at the MacDowell Colony in NH.
+She studied at the Massachusetts Normal Art School, the Boston Museum School, and at the MacDowell Colony in New Hampshire.
 She financed her studies working as a toll collector on the Boston subways.

 After a state-sponsored competition, Gov. Percival P. Baxter had commissioned the work.
 It took one and a half years to create and earned Paeff a $15,000 fee, including the costs of casting and installing the sculpture.